devtee/batch-win-installer/README.md

 Several command line switches are available
 ```
 -help              Displays help text
--autoupdate        Check if software installed on machine and update if necessary
+-onlineupdate        Check if software installed on machine and update if necessary
+-offlineupdate     Skips any online update of configuration files and checks if software installed on machine and update if necessary
 -checkonline       Check online for latest versions from software's websites ONLY
--offlineupdate     Skips any online update of configuration files and checks if software installed on machine and update if necessary
 ```

 # How settings for software packages are stored